Bright blue sky with a large white cloud and sun rays shining behind it.

 General Tips:

-• Check monthly travel weather calendars per country (we’ll be adding these soon).
+• Check monthly travel weather calendars per country.

 • Use your flexibility as a backpacker to follow the sun (or avoid the floods).